4dn-dcic/fourfront/docs/beanstalk-deployment.md

 ## Dropping database

 For test environment the database is not dropped for each deploy.
-This means that new upserts, which change existing data will in most cases not execute succesfully on the test environment.
+This means that new upserts, which change existing data will in most cases not execute succesfully on the test environment (Unit upgrades are put back in place).

 When that happens we need to drop the database and recreate it, so the inserts can be run.

+### The Old hard way to do it.. boooo :(
 Easiest way to do that is to ssh into the beanstalk instance and do the follow:

 ** Note ** to ssh in first `pip install awsebcli` then follow the setup instructions.
 With that installed you can simply type eb ssh (ensuring that the master branch is checked out).
 (If this doesn't work, try `eb init` before `eb ssh`)